-The bed jacket is tied in front with the silk ribbon like this Edwardian Valenciennes lace bed jacket.
+The bed jacket is tied in front with pink silk ribbons like this Edwardian Valenciennes lace bed jacket.

 All the seams are finished with flat felled seams.

-I’ve inserted the lace as here (method 1).
+I inserted the lace like here (method 1).

-At first I wanted to make the combing jacket with tucks and feather stitching (inspired by these Edwardian lace drawers with feather stitching and this 1900s tucked lace petticoat) but with the tucks the fabric became too stiff.
+At first I wanted to embroider the combing jacket with tucks and feather stitching – inspired by these Edwardian lace drawers with feather stitching and this 1900s tucked lace petticoat – but the tucks made the fabric too stiff.

-I’m wearing the combing jacket with my mint green artificial silk skirt which I’m sewing for my muslin and lace lingerie dress and which looks similar to the ‘A Room with a View’ mint green silk skirt.
+I’m wearing the combing jacket with my mint green artificial silk skirt.
+The mint green skirt is part of my muslin and lace lingerie dress which I’m sewing at the moment.
+The skirt looks similar to the ‘A Room with a View’ mint green silk skirt.

-My Edwardian silver hand mirror which is really heavy! 🙂
+The Edwardian silver hand mirror is really heavy! 😀

-I’ve used 14,5m of the Mechlin lace for the bed jacket.
+I used about 15 yards of Mechlin lace for the bed jacket.
 ‘About 18 yards of lace will be required to trim the collar and sleeves and for the frill down the front [for] […] the dressing-gown’ (Every Woman’s Encyclopaedia, 1910-2b).